 The Head Office has registered a branch in the Emirate of Abu Dhabi which is regulated by the Central Bank of United Arab Emirates ("CBUAE").
 The principal activity of the Abu Dhabi Branch of Bank of China Limited (the "Branch") in the United Arab Emirates ("UAE") is wholesale banking.
 The registered address of the Branch is 46th floor, Al Reem Island, Abu Dhabi, UAE.

-UAE Federal Law No. 2 of 2015, as amended ("Companies Law") is applicable to the Branch.
-On 20 September 2021, the UAE Federal Decree Law No. 32 of 2021 ("Companies Law") was issued and came into effect on 2 January 2022 which repealed the UAE Federal Law No. 2 of 2015.
-The Branch has 12 months from 2 January 2022 to comply with the provisions of the UAE Federal Decree Law No 32 of 2021.
+The UAE Federal Decree Law No. (32) of 2021 ("Companies Law") which repealed the UAE Federal Law No. (2) of 2015 which was issued on 20 September 2021 and came into effect on 2 January 2022.
+The Branch had 12 months from 2 January 2022 to comply with its provisions.